root-project/root/README/ReleaseNotes/v612/index.md

 - When invoking root with the "-t" argument, ROOT enables thread-safety and, if configured, implicit multithreading within ROOT.
+- `NULL` is not defined by `Rtypes.h` anymore.
+Instead, it's definition is expected to be provided by `Rtype.h`'s `#include` of `stddef.h`.
+- ROOT now supports dictionaries for classes with template parameter packs.

 ## I/O Libraries